TravelEdge/TravelExperienceAI/README.md

 Welcome to the Travel Experience API take-home assignment!
 This project is a boilerplate designed to get you started quickly.
-Your task is to implement the core logic for **two AI-powered features** that use Microsoft's **Semantic Kernel**:
+Your task is to implement the core logic for **AI-powered features** that use Microsoft's **Semantic Kernel**:

-1.  **Generate an activity description** for a given destination.
-2.  **Generate a summary of an itinerary** based on its activities and destinations.
+**Generate a summary of an itinerary** based on its activities and destinations.

-## Project Structure

-The solution follows a standard layered architecture:
-- `TravelExperience.API`: The entry point with API controllers.
-- `TravelExperience.Application`: Contains business logic, MediatR commands, and handlers.
-- `TravelExperience.Domain`: Holds the core entities and interfaces.
-- `TravelExperience.Infrastructure`: Contains data access logic (repositories) and external services.

 ## Prerequisites